 Bulbs are by their very nature extremely drought tolerant and can be planted in containers or straight into the ground.
 Pack the bulbs close together, without actually touching for a massed effect.
 Since they will not flower for a few months yet, plant alyssum, pansies, violas or other small seedlings over them for some immediate colour.
 The bulbs will poke through in time.
 We have a great range of packaged and loose bulbs in stock at the moment.

 Lift Gladiolus, Liliums and Dahlias after they have finished blooming and the foliage has yellowed off.

 Citrus trees need feeding twice a year.
-Leafminer has also been bad this year – watch out for it on that soft new growth and simply prune off.
+Leafminer has not been bad this year – but if you do find it, simply prune off.
 See our fact sheet on citrus leafminer for extra information.

 Rake up fallen leaves and add them to the compost heap.
 Layer them through the heap, or shred them with your lawnmower first, rather than adding them all at once, as they will matt together and not break down readily otherwise.
 A handful of blood and bone or other high nitrogen organic fertiliser will help break them down more quickly.
 Perhaps keep a garbage bag full of leaves next to your heap to add a handful every now and again.

 Prune back perennials that have finished flowering.
 Pull out old stakes, clean up and store until spring.